 - Determine What You Need: The first step in a remodeling project is to decide what you need.
 With limitless options, remodeling your kitchen can get overwhelming.
 By identifying what your needs and must-haves are for your kitchen, you can narrow down your choices.
 You also need to think about if you want to change your kitchen layout and if anything needs updating.
 In addition, you may discover that only your cabinet doors and drawer fronts need to be changed, which means you can opt for cabinet refacing instead of a full remodel.

-- Design Your Kitchen: With easy-to-use software, you can design your new kitchen yourself.
-Check out our list of the top 20 kitchen design softwares to find amazing free programs.
+- Design Your Kitchen: With easy-to-use, and often free, software, you can design your new kitchen yourself.
+Check out our list of the top 20 kitchen design software to find exceptional programs.

 - Budgeting: Once you know what you need to change or update in your kitchen, you can start budgeting.
 Remodeling your kitchen is not an affordable exercise costing an average of $22,000.
 A good rule of thumb is to spend around 5%-15% of your home's total value on your kitchen renovation.

 - Go Shopping: Instead of having a designer or contractor, pick up the things you'll need to remodel your kitchen yourself.
 If you are updating your cabinets with new cabinet doors, measure on your own with our Printable Measuring Guide to save on the cost of labor.

 - Prepare Your Home: With the amount of dust and debris that will be swirling around, you might want to prepare your home before the construction workers come in.
 Keep in mind that your plumbing and appliance may not be operational during the project, so make alternative arrangements for meals and cleaning.
 Think of your home as kitchen-less throughout the project, so set up a small, informal kitchen in your home.
 Alternatively, you could cook in advance and freeze meals that can be microwaved during the remodeling project.